-3The "adjusted" financial measures referred to in this section are not defined under U.S. generally accepted accounting principles ("GAAP") and are not deemed alternatives to measure performance under GAAP.
+The "adjusted" financial measures referred to in this section are not defined under U.S. generally accepted accounting principles ("GAAP") and are not deemed alternatives to measure performance under GAAP.
 Earnings per Diluted Share ("EPS") - adjusted and EBITDA were included in the Company's earnings press release for the fourth quarter and fiscal year ended June 30, 2014.
 EBITDA is defined as net income before income taxes, net interest expense, depreciation and amortization, impairment of long lived assets, equity in the earnings of non-consolidated affiliates, stock based compensation.
 Adjusted EBITDA is defined as net income before income taxes, net interest expense, depreciation and amortization, impairment of long lived assets, equity in the earnings of non-consolidated affiliates, stock based compensation and acquisition-related expenses, including integration and restructuring charges.

 Stockholder value has increased as a result of our successful execution of our strategic plan.
-Our total shareholder return ("TSR")4 TSR for each period is the annualized rate of return reflecting price appreciation plus dividends (based on reinvestment as of the end of the month of the dividend payment) and the compounding effect of dividends paid on reinvested dividends over the period. has outperformed the TSR of our Global Industry Classification Standard ("GICS") Industry Group over each of the last one- and three- year periods as follows:
+Our total shareholder return ("TSR")2 has significantly outperformed the TSR of our Global Industry Classification Standard ("GICS") Industry Group over each of the last one-, three- and five-year periods as follows:

-Hain Celestial GICS Industry Group Median % of Hain Outperformance
+Hain Celestial Hain Celestial GICS Industry Group Median

 1-year 36.5% 22.2% 64.4%

 3-year 38.6% 15.7% 145.9%

+5-year 41.6% 21.3% 95.3%

-Our TSR of 38.6% for the three years ended June 30, 2014 was higher than 67 of the other 73 companies in our GICS having three years of data.
-The Compensation Committee believes that the above-referenced TSR performance, together with the financial performance we generated during fiscal years 2012, 2013 and 2014, merited the above-target payouts for Messrs.
+Our TSR of 38.6% for the three years ended June 30, 2014 was higher than 67 of the other 73 companies in our GICS having three years of data, and our TSR of 41.6% for the five year period was similarly higher than 67 of the other 72 companies in our GICS having five years of data.
+The Compensation Committee believes that the our TSR performance, together with the financial performance we generated during fiscal years 2012, 2013 and 2014, merited the above-target payouts for Messrs.
 Simon and Carroll under the 2014 Annual Cash Incentive Awards, the above-target payments for all NEOs under the 2013-2014 LTIP and the discretionary cash awards.